bianchi-ed/discord.js-bot-model/README.md

 Now that we have finished the basic setup, we can start the bot.
 To do that, follow the steps:

 ### - Register bot commands
-If you have created a new Discord Application, you should register the commands that comes with boten anna locally, or globally.
+If you have created a new Discord Application, you should register the commands that comes with this project, locally or globally.

 To do that you can simply run the script "deploy-commands.js" present in the root folder of the project.